madaxe-pns/amiga/BlitzBasic/Space/readme.md

 ### Space.bb
-Kind of a simple demo on OCS/ECS
+A Kind of a simple demo on OCS/ECS with music and animations.